 Ready made solutions, like admin templates, come with common features already built.
 This approach saves a massive amount of development time, allowing your team to focus on core product features instead of reinventing the wheel.

-A popular and powerful alternative is using a no code or low code platform.
-For example, a visual development platform like WeWeb lets you build production grade custom applications, including a complete admin panel, without writing code.
 This gives you the speed of a ready made solution with the flexibility of a custom build.
 Teams at companies like PwC and Decathlon use these tools to build faster and give more autonomy to less technical team members.

 Admin templates are the foundation for most ready made admin panels.
 They are typically built using popular frontend frameworks.
 Platforms like WeWeb offer ready‑made templates to accelerate your setup.